 Having a solid long-term strategy, as well as the ability and resources to execute it, can definitely give you a significant competitive advantage in front of your competitors.

 34. Financial liquidity

-Another important factor that can put you in advantage is having a good financial liquidity.
+The last on our list of competitive advantage examples is having a good financial liquidity.
 Financial liquidity refers to how easily assets can be converted into cash, which can be a life-saver for many small companies.
 Especially in times of crisis!